The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 11. Can I bring a guest to the Club?

-Yes – we welcome guests Monday through Friday!
+Yes – we welcome guests!
 The weekday trail fee is payable online (credit card only) or in person (exact cash only) at the drop boxes found at the trail entrance in the lower parking lot and at the bottom of the pavilion stairs.
+On weekends, guests can purchase Daily Ski Passes and rent equipment from our Ski Services Staff at the Operations Building in the lower parking lot at Monora Park.

 12. Who runs Mono Nordic Ski Club?